Changes to Probate

 The government are intending to publish a guidance document for people deciding not to use accountants or solicitors for the probate process, it will be entitled ‘Guidance on Ways to Pay for Probate Fees’.
 However using a professional is usually the best way forward as often the costs are covered by savings in time and correct treatment and processes.
 Whilst accountants are relatively new to the legally reserved areas of probate, all chartered accountants are required to take a law exam during their initial exams and following that they must then study in the area of probate and proceed to take an exam in it.
-Bolton & Co are one of 300 ICAEW accounting firms at the time of writing that do offer this probate service as many accounting firms may find the jump to legal work challenging, particularly complex cases such as probate can often put firms off.
-The banded approach may be bad news for wealthier estates as they will end up paying more than the previous rules required.
+Bolton & Co are one of 300 ICAEW accounting firms at the time of writing, that do offer this probate service as many accounting firms may find the jump to legal work challenging, particularly complex cases such as probate can often put firms off.

-There is little that can be done specifically to minimise these charges on an estate.
-However they are of course only charged on an estates value at the time of death so can be avoided or reduced by Inheritance Tax planning.
+Both probate fees and Inheritance Tax can be avoided or reduced through planning.
 If we can be of any assistance in this area please do not hesitate to contact us.